-This was my favorite piece of safari clothes!
-I could wear it sleeveless in the warm weather, or pair it with a colorful floral cropped top underneath when visiting a tribal village or other daytime activity.
+My jumpsuit (or overall-style) was my favorite piece of safari clothes!
+I could wear it sleeveless in the warm weather, or pair it with a cropped top underneath when visiting a tribal village or other daytime activity.
 It was also suitable to wear to dinner at the camps.

 Hooded Fleece Jacket

 Most game drives are timed to follow the lifestyle of wildlife, so you’ll leave your game drive either at or right after sunrise, and again in the late afternoon and get back a little after sunset.
 That’s when the animals are most actively looking for food and water, so a warm (olive green, of course) hoodie is a must!
 You may also have an opportunity to do a night safari, which can get pretty cold.
 Note also that most jeeps will have blankets (which I used in addition to my fleece).